NMRDfromMD/nmrdfrommd.github.io/docs/source/tutorials/isotropic-system.rst

 Launch the H-NMR analysis
 -------------------------

-Let us create three atom groups: the hydrogen atoms of the PEG, the hydrogen atoms of the water, and all hydrogen atoms:
+First, we create three atom groups: the hydrogen atoms of the PEG, the hydrogen atoms of the water, and all hydrogen atoms:

 .. code-block:: python